svanichkin/Settings/README.md

 # Settings
 Settings is a class that allows you to work immediately with all local storage systems in a simple and convenient wrapper.

+This library works on many projects such as Mubert, Morse, etc. Top of App Store.

 Under the hood, work with NSUserDefaults (locally and with AppGroups), NSUbiquitousKeyValueStore, Keychain.

 Keychain storage: